 Characteristics of a PPP

 Term - PPP agreements can be concluded for a period up to 35 years from the moment of signing or entering into force of the agreement.
-There are standstill obligations which impose obligation for the public partner not to sign the PPP agreement (i) in a period of 12 days after a receipt of a decision for an individual right or (ii) in case of an appeal, until adoption of a final decision by the competent state commission.
+There is a standstill obligation which impose obligation for the public partner not to sign the PPP agreement until the decision for selecting the most favorable bid is final and binding.
 In a period of six months prior to the expiry of the PPP term, the public partner initiates a procedure for establishing new PPP.

 Special purpose vehicle - For the implementation of the PPP project, the private partner or the wining consortia may establish a SPV.
 Establishing a local SPV can also be a mandatory requirement imposed by the public partner.
 In such case the tender documentation regulate the requirements regarding the legal form of the SPV, the amount of the capital, the obligations of the selected bidder with respect to the incorporation, etc.

 Ownership rights - As a rule, the public partner owns the constructed/re-constructed objects during a PPP, unless if it is otherwise agreed with the PPP agreement.
 The terms regarding the ownership rights have to be stipulated in the tender documentation, based on the carried analysis in the feasibility study for the project.

 Step-in rights - The PPP agreement could regulate transfer of the private partner’s rights and obligations in favour of the lenders, as a security for their claims.
 Such transfer is possible only without jeopardizing the operations and the provision of the services, the quality of the activities, as well as the price.

 Transfer of shares in a SPV is conditioned with prior written consent from the public partner.